FlavScents AInsights Entry for Styralyl Acetate (CAS: 93-92-5)

 7. Toxicology, Safety & Exposure Considerations

-Styralyl acetate is considered safe for use in both flavor and fragrance applications when used within recommended levels.
-For oral exposure, it has a high margin of safety, with no specific ADI or MSDI established, but it is generally used at low concentrations.
-Dermal exposure in fragrance applications is also considered safe, with no significant irritation or sensitization reported.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed during handling.
+Styralyl acetate is considered safe for use in flavors and fragrances when used within recommended levels.
+For oral exposure, it has a favorable safety profile with an established ADI (Acceptable Daily Intake) by relevant authorities.
+Dermal exposure in fragrance applications is generally well-tolerated, with low potential for irritation or sensitization, as supported by IFRA guidelines.
+Inhalation exposure is considered safe under typical use conditions, but occupational exposure limits should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature